 When we submit our EIA it will contain more than 30 technical reports to support a summary report of more than 300 pages.
 The reports include a number of studies undertaken following consultation with stakeholders to either answer questions or concerns raised or to identify ways of mitigating any potential effects.

-- Chatham Rock Phosphate holds 100% of the 4,726 square kilometre permit area (MPL 50270).
+- Chatham Rock Phosphate holds a Mining Permit of approximately 820km2 in respect of the Chatham Rise phosphorite deposit located in the offshore Exclusive Economic Zone ('EEZ') of New Zealand.
 A report by DJ Cullen of the NZ Oceanographic institute published in 1987 estimated the area could contain 100 million tonnes of rock phosphate.
 Preliminary studies indicate the rock phosphate can be extracted using existing technology for much less than the cost of buying and importing it from Morocco.

 - Successful extraction could result in a much reduced carbon footprint from the New Zealand fertiliser industry as all imported rock phosphate is presently shipped from the other side of the world.